papadavis47/coder-coach-organizer/README.md

 ### THE PROBLEM

-When a computer club coach  is preparing a lesson plan, deciding on resources to use, choosing activities for club members - it is often difficult to organize the information, and keep the information organized during the club meetings.
-The coach would be well served by single place to put a YouTube playlist, notes that he/she can refer to, and even images to work with - that they can then show and/or use to help engage their class/club members.
+When a computer club coach  is preparing a lesson plan, deciding on resources to use, choosing activities for club members - it is often difficult to organize the information.
+And it is a challenge to keep the information organized during the club meetings.
+The coach would be well served by a single place to put a YouTube playlist, notes that he/she can refer to, and even images to work with - that they can then show and/or use to help engage their class/club members.

 ### SOLUTION APP DELIVERS